mozilla/releases-comm-central/mailnews/base/docs/copy_move.md

 # Copying and moving messages and folders

-This page aims to document the current archictecture of copy/move operations in Thunderbird's backend.
+This page aims to document the current architecture of copy/move operations in Thunderbird's backend.
 As copy and move operations share a significant amount of code, any documentation for copy operations is also true for move operations, unless stated otherwise.